Fourteen Locks, Cwm Lane, Rogerstone NP10 9GN. OS Grid Ref: ST 279 886

 A computer based information point lets visitors experience a ‘virtual’ journey along the canal, learning how a canal lock works – even having a go at working a lock – all without leaving the centre.

-Relatives of former canal workers are encouraged to contribute any information they may have to help add to the current knowledge of canal workers’ lives.
+The information point also has details of some of the people who used to work on the canal and relatives of former canal workers are encouraged to contribute any information they may have to help add to the current knowledge of canal workers’ lives.

 The Canal and Heritage Centre is run by volunteers of the Monmouthshire, Brecon and Abergavenny Canals Trust.

 Visit the Fourteen Locks website for further information.

 The canal is an important wildlife corridor winding it’s way through Newport.

 Many bird species such as coots, moorhens, swans, herons and grey wagtails use it and you may also be lucky enough to catch the flash of blue of a kingfisher.